“The intellectual foundations of astrology were swept away 300 years ago, and yet astrology is still taken seriously by a great many people.”

 - Sagittarius: Dec.
 17-Jan.
 20 (Old: Nov.
 22 – Dec.
 21)

-Bottom line: astrology is NOT astronomy, even though the words may sound similar and may have meant the same thing hundreds of years ago.
-We have learned so much about our Universe in the centuries since then that the two are no more closely related now as are chemistry and alchemy.
+Bottom line: astrology is NOT astronomy, even though the words may sound similar and may have meant the same thing to people hundreds of years ago.
+We have learned so much about our Universe in the centuries since then that the two are now as related as chemistry and alchemy.

 “How happy are the astrologers if they tell one truth to a hundred lies, while other people lose all credibility if they tell one lie to a hundred truths.”